CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

         - **mapping**, is an `object` in the form of `key: value` that we use to map our Beacon v2 objects to REDCap variables.
 For instance, you may have a field named `age_first_diagnosis` that it's called `ageOgOnset` on Beacon v2.
 In this case you will use `ageOfOnset: age_first_diagnosis`.
         - **selector**, a nested `object` value with specific mappings.
         - **terminology**, a nested `object` value with user-defined ontology terms.
-        - **assignTermIdFromHeader**, an `'array` for columns on which the ontology-term ids has to be assigned from the header instead of from the value.
+        - **assignTermIdFromHeader**, an `array` for columns on which the ontology-term ids has to be assigned from the header instead of from the value.
+        - **procedureLabel**, an `string` that defines the label for the procedure.

         ???
 Example "\"terminology\" example"
             ```yaml